CEU-Economics-and-Business/ARCHIVED-ECBS-5334-Data-Engineering-3-Real-Time-Data-Processing/logs.md

 * * *

 **A fully connected architecture that has a separate pipeline between each system** Imagine a a company's architecture (as shown below) - the dozens of data systems and data repositories.
-Connecting all of these would have led to building custom piping between each pair of systems, looking something like:
+Connecting all of these would lead to building custom piping between each pair of systems, looking something like:
 <img src="https://pbs.twimg.com/media/DS1mpfmWsAAixoa.jpg" width="400" height="250">

 It's worth noting that the data flows in both directions - it would take an army of developers to build `O(N^2)` pipelines